Day 9 – Dec.25 – We arrived at our hotel near the tiger sanctuary after four hours of driving over rough, dusty and unfinished roads.

 There are black faced monkeys watching our progress.
 It is very cold and a few jeeps have come by with new information as to where the tiger might be.

-There are more than an ample amount of deer here for the tiger.
-Several different type for a varied menu.
+There are more than an ample amount of deer here for the tiger to eat.
+Several different types wander through here for a varied menu.

-We watched the deer and monkeys and they watched and wondered about us.
+We watched the deer and monkeys as they watched and wondered about us.
 It is very cold here, but no snow.
+I am cold through to my bones.
+I didn’t wear enough layers and the wind is very strong as we ride in the jeep.
+Something for you to think about if you come this way.

 We made it home and I was asleep by 7 p.m.

 It is 7:30 a.m. now.
-I have just woke up.
+I have just woken up.
 Looking for tigers is hard work.
-See you soon.
+Talk to you again soon.